Its three core responsibilities are to:

 A Promising Outlook

-Thanks to the many development projects now underway, we are aiming to increase our production potential to 3 million barrels per day in 2017, compared with a production of 2.3 million barrels per day in 2013.
+Thanks to the many development projects now underway, our production should grow to about 2.8 millions barrel of oil equivalent per day in 2017, compared with a production of 2.3 million barrels per day in 2013.
 Reaching this goal also requires minimizing the decline of the fields already in production.